RoboDesign1M: A Large-scale Dataset for Robot Design Understanding: Related Work

-\textbf{Multi-modal Learning.} In recent years, multi-modal learning has been widely applied across tasks and areas~\cite{zong2023self,yamazaki2024open}, owing to the significant progress in training paradigms \cite{li2023blip, ilharco2021openclip, bai2023qwen, li2024llava} and the availability of multi-modal datasets~\cite{nguyen2025language}.
+\textbf{Multi-modal Learning.} Recently, multi-modal learning has been widely applied in several tasks~\cite{zong2023self, han2025multimodal}, owing to the significant progress in learning~\cite{li2023blip, ilharco2021openclip, bai2023qwen, li2024llava} and the availability of multi-modal datasets~\cite{pattnayak2024survey, nguyen2025language}.
 In robot design, several multi-modal learning models are useful when applied in the design process.
 Text-image retrieval supports design knowledge acquisition, comparative analysis of designs, and inspiration discovery~\cite{kwon2022enabling, song2024multi}.
-Visual question answering assists engineers in analyzing design choices, providing useful feedback~\cite{stella2023can}, and offering student guidance in their curriculum~\cite{puig2023exploring}.
-In recognizing these useful applications, we integrate LLM in our data creation pipeline to construct sets of data that support modern multi-modal learning frameworks~\cite{li2024llava, li2023blip}.
+Visual question answering assists engineers in analyzing design choices, providing useful feedback~\cite{stella2023can}, and offers students guidance in their curriculum~\cite{puig2023exploring}.
+In recognizing these useful applications, we integrate LLM in our pipeline to construct the data that supports multi-modal learning frameworks~\cite{li2024llava}.